 Bringing it all together

-Business GICs can be an effective part of your company’s cash management strategy and they’re designed specifically to benefit businesses like yours.
+Business GICs can be an effective part of your company’s cash management strategy.
 Like all investment options, it’s important to understand and consider the features, terms, and scenarios that might make them a good fit.
 Reach out to CWB Cash Managers like Markham’s Sean Clark for guidance on the best strategies to support your financial success.